oncody/civ-board-game-2010/README.md

 3. Opportunity to use an ability
 4. Battle turn ends After a player plays his last unit, he does not take any more battle turns.
 Can a player win a battle if he has no units in the battle, but he has a high enough military bonus to win?
 A: Yes Can a player use resource abilities from tech cards during his “turn” in combat if he has no units left in his hand?
 A: Yes

 When an army figure moves into a square containing a village marker, an enemy army figure, or an enemy city, a battle takes place.

+* Finite resource
+  This relationship is shown on the unit cards by their trump symbols.
+For example, infantry units are particularly effective against mounted units (e.g., pikemen versus knights), so infantry units have the mounted unit symbol as their trump symbol.
+When a unit attacks or is attacked by a unit that it has pictured on its card as a trump symbol, it trumps that unit, dealing its damage before the other unit can do so.
+If this damage kills the trumped unit, the trumped unit deals no damage back to the unit trumping it, since it is already dead before it can deal its damage.

 Calculating Combat Bonuses
+* Do not include squares blockaded by an enemy army or scout figure
 * +2 for every Barracks the player has built
 * +4 for every Academy the player has built
 * +4 for every Great General the player has on the map